-- Aadhar and introduction of Biometrics was recommended to plug leakages in PDS.
+- Aadhar and the introduction of Biometrics were recommended to plug leakages in PDS.
 Such transfers could be linked to Jan Dhan accounts, and be indexed to inflation.
-It facilitates the removal of bogus ration cards, check leakages and ensure better delivery of food grains.
+It facilitates the removal of bogus ration cards, checks leakages, and ensure better delivery of food grains.
 In February 2017, the Ministry made it mandatory for beneficiaries under NFSA to use Aadhaar as proof of identification for receiving food grains.

-- Between 2016 and 2018, seeding of Aadhaar helped in detection of 1.5 crore fake, duplicate and bogus ration cards and these cards were deleted.
+- Between 2016 and 2018, the seeding of Aadhaar helped in the detection of 1.5 crores fake, duplicate, and bogus ration cards, and these cards were deleted.

-- Increase the procurement undertaken by states known as Decentralised Procurement (DCP), and reduce the expenditure on centralised procurement by the Food Corporation of India (FCI).
+- Increase the procurement undertaken by states known as Decentralised Procurement (DCP), and reduce the expenditure on centralized procurement by the Food Corporation of India (FCI).
 This would drastically reduce the transportation cost borne by the government as states would distribute the food grains to the targeted population within their respective states.
-As of December 2019,17 states have adopted decentralised procurement.
+As of December 2019,17 states have adopted decentralized procurement.

-- The Fair Price shops operate at very low margins as per findings of the Government.
+- The Fair Price shops operate at very low margins as per the findings of the Government.
 Hence the fair price shops should be allowed to sell even non-PDS items and make it economically viable.
-This will motivate them to not to resort to unfair practices in the distribution of Government subsidized food grains meant for beneficiaries of Government schemes.
+This will motivate them not to resort to unfair practices in the distribution of Government-subsidized food grains meant for beneficiaries of Government schemes.

-- A greater and more active involvement of the panchayats in the PDS can significantly improve access at the village level.
+- Greater and more active involvement of the panchayats in the PDS can significantly improve access at the village level.

 - There is also an urgent need to set up a proper and effective grievances redressal system for both the fair price shops as well as beneficiaries